OneKey-Network/addressability-framework/mvp-spec/prebid-implementation.md

 #### The OpenRTB Bid Response

-The bidder (named Receiver in PAF Transmission) send back a OpenRTB Bid Response.
-Each `bid` is associated with a Transaction Response.
-The Transaction has the same structure explained in **Step 5** and is reachable in the `ext` field of a `bid` (full path: `seatbid[].bid.ext.paf`).
+The bidder (named Receiver in PAF Transmission) sends back a OpenRTB Bid Response.
+Each `bid` is associated with a Transmission Response.
+The Transmission has the same structure explained in **Step 5** and is reachable in the `ext` field of a `bid` (full path: `seatbid[].bid.ext.paf`).

 Here is an example: